-Splitting, merging or converting DMX the wrong way can result in some really big problems, from fixtures dropping out to fixtures flickering, flashing, moving and doing all sorts of things that you don’t want to see during your church service, theatrical show or corporate event.
+Splitting, merging or converting DMX the wrong way can result in some really big problems, from fixtures dropping out to fixtures flickering, flashing, moving and doing all sorts of things that you don’t want to see during your show or service!

 Why Do I Need to Convert Between 3 pin and 5 pin?

-If you’ve worked with a fair number of DMX devices, you’ll notice that some use 3 pin XLR jacks, some use 5 pin XLR jacks, and some use both to receive and then pass on DMX.
+If you’ve worked with a fair number of DMX devices, you’ll notice that some use 3-pin XLR jacks, some use 5-pin XLR jacks, and some use both to receive and then pass on the DMX signal.

 So which is right?

-The DMX protocol states that 5 pin is right, but then again, DMX only uses 3 of the pins.
+The DMX protocol states that 5-pin is right, but then again, it only uses 3 of the pins.

-In fact, many of the 5 pin cables commercially available are actually imposters- they only have 3 wires inside!
-Shocking, I know!
-Read more about DMX basics here if you’re interested.
+In fact, many of the 5-pin cables commercially available are actually imposters- they only have 3 wires inside!

-But really, it doesn’t matter.
-Any connector designed for low-voltage can be used.
-In fact, some fixtures even have an Ethernet RJ-45 plug in for DMX also, and that’s just there to confuse us further.
-(Learn more about running DMX over “ethernet” cables here).
+Some fixtures even have an Ethernet RJ-45 plug for DMX also, and that’s just there to confuse us further (Learn more about running DMX over “ethernet” cables here).
 Generally, these are fixtures designed for the install market.

-So that brings us to conversion.
-You may find yourself in a situation where you need to convert between 3 pin and 5 pin in order to wire up all of your fixtures.
+So that brings us to the actual conversion.
+You may find yourself in a situation where you need to convert between 3-pin and 5-pin in order to wire up all of your fixtures.
 There are 3 great ways to do this:

-Obviously, it is cheapest and easiest to simply convert DMX using a fixture that has both 3 and 5 pin XLR’s.
-Since that may not always be convenient, however, using adapters or a splitter can also work great and they’re great tools to have around if you own a lot of lighting.
+It is cheapest and easiest to simply convert DMX using a fixture that has both 3 and 5-pin XLR’s.
+Since that may not always be convenient, however, using adapters or a splitter can also work great and they’re great tools to have around if you work with a lot of lighting.

 Splitting DMX is a whole different ball game.
 You may sometimes find yourself in a situation where you need to split your signal, such as: